ZiaCreatesIdeas/STUDY_BLENDER/doc/DonutTutorial.md

 |  | | ![Snapping Menu](Images/Donut_Tutorial_Part_04/04-B_Snap-Menu.jpg) |

-- [ Project Individual Elements ] allows nearby vertices to also conform to the surface below.
+- ( Project Individual Elements ) allows nearby vertices to also conform to the surface below.
+This acts like a radius falloff.
+Very important to activate.

 |**Snapping**| Hot Keys | |
 |------------|---|---|